mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Quantum Side-Effects

-Quantizing the state has some interestingide-effects.
+Quantizing the state has some interesting side-effects.

-The first is that PhysX doesn't like it very much when you set the position, rotation and lin/ang velocity on each rigid body at the start of each frame (it takes a large amount of CPU).
+The first is that PhysX doesn't like it very much when you set the position, rotation and linear/angular velocity on each rigid body at the start of each frame (it takes a large amount of CPU).
 Perhaps the PhysX authors could work to improve this, as it's a necessary part of networking a physics simulation statefully.

 The second is that it adds some error to the simulation which PhysX tries very hard to correct, snapping objects out of penetration and creating pops: